kimeckert/ESP32-RMT-server/README.md

   * a newline (\n), or
   * a return (\r) and a newline (\n), or
   * the end of the request body
 * __CORS__: Cross-Orgin-Resource-Sharing.
 Keeps your compliant browser from fetching information from a different server than the original web page was served from.
-This is an important security feature.
+This is an important internet security feature.